Elohim City, Oklahoma: Religion

 Elohim City's particular brand of faith draws heavily from the Old Testament.
-The community's residents attend daily religious services and singing and dancing play a large role in the ceremonies.
+The community's residents attend daily religious services, and singing and dancing play a large role in the ceremonies.
 Religious services are held in a meeting center with a domed roof made of polyurethane.
-However, Saturday is the community's day of rest.
 An estimated 60% of the community's residents attend these daily 1-2 hour meetings, where they also make announcements or discuss community and family business.
+Saturday is the community's day of rest.

 Robert G. Miller declared that the CSA leader James Ellison was a "prophet full of vision" who would unite the attending groups so they could do battle with the so-called Zionist Occupied Government.

+Education

+Elohim City is located within the Belfonte Public School school district.
+There is a private school in the community, Bethel Christian School.